 The New York Times has dubbed it “the global billionaires’ club” — and for good reason.
-At least of two of the apartments are under contract for more than 90 million dollars each.
-Others, more modest, range in price from 45 million dollars to more than 50 million dollars.
-The mega-rich have been buying these places “looking for a place to stash their cash,” a realtor from Sotheby’s explained to the Times.
+At least of two of the apartments are under contract for more than $90 million each.
+Others, more modest, range in price from $45 million to more than $50 million.
+The mega-rich have been buying these places “looking for a place to stash their cash,” a realtor from Sotheby’s explained to The Times.
 “A lot of what is happening,” she said, “… is about wealth preservation.”

 Simultaneously, the powers-that-be have just awarded Donald Trump the right to run a golf course in the Bronx, which taxpayers are spending at least $97 million to build — what “amounts to a public subsidy,” says the indignant city comptroller, “for a luxury golf course.”
 Good grief — a handout to the plutocrat’s plutocrat.

-This, in a city where economic inequality rivals that of a third-world country.
+This, in a city where economic inequality rivals that of a Third World country.
 Of America’s 25 largest cities, New York is now the most unequal.
-The median income for the bottom 20% last year was less than $9,000, while the top one percent of New Yorkers has an average annual income of $2.2 million.
+The median income for the bottom 20 percent last year was less than $9,000, while the top one percent of New Yorkers has an average annual income of $2.2 million.

 But as appalling as all this may be, here’s a new revelation of which you may not be aware.
 The plutocrats know it and love it — and the rest of us should be forewarned: When the Supreme Court made its infamous Citizens United decision, liberating plutocrats to buy our elections fair and square, the justices may have effectively overturned rules that kept bosses from ordering employees to do political work on company time.
 Election law expert Trevor Potter told us that now “corporations argue that it is a constitutionally protected use of corporate ‘resources’ to order employees to do political work or attend campaign events — even if the employee opposes the candidate, or is threatened with being fired for failure to do what the corporation asks!”